JasonSteving99/claro-lang/mdbook-docs/src/generics/generic_return_type_inference.md

 ```

 For the above implementations of `Index<T, R>`, you'll notice that each function, `Index::get`, only differs in its
-return type but not in the arg type.
-So, Claro must determine which impl to defer to by way of the contextually expected
+return type but not in the arg types.
+So, Claro must determine which implementation to defer to by way of the
-return type.
-This, I believe leads to some very convenient ergonomics for configurability.
+contextually expected return type.
+This, I believe leads to some very convenient ergonomics for configurability, though
+the onus for "appropriate" use of this feature is a design decision given to developers.

 ```
-alias Result: tuple<boolean, int>

 var l = [1,2,3];
+var outOfBoundsInd = 10;
-var unsafeRes: int = Index::get(1, 10); # out of bounds runtime err.
-var safeRes: Result = Index::get(1, 10); # (false, -1)
+var unsafeRes: int = Index::get(l, outOfBoundsInd); # out of bounds runtime err. var safeRes: SafeRes = Index::get(l, outOfBoundsInd); # (false, -1)
-var ambiguous = Index::get(1, 10); # Compiler error, ambiguity
+var ambiguous = Index::get(l, outOfBoundsInd); # Compiler error, ambiguous call to `Index::get`.
 ```